Brown dress shoes in quality leather are a versatile and stylish essential in any man’s wardrobe.

 - You’ll have to replace cheap shoes more frequently because they fall apart.

-If you’re going to fork out $100 for a pair of cheap dress shoes, hold out for a bit longer and save up an extra $200 to get a better pair.
+If you’re going to fork out $150 for a pair of cheap dress shoes, hold out for a bit longer and save up an extra $150 to get a better pair.
+There’s a big difference between a pair you can buy for $150, and one that runs you $300+.

 Cheap leather dress shoes don’t age gracefully and look terrible over time.
 But quality, full-grain leather dress shoes look better as they age and develop a unique patina.
 Here’s more info on building a patina over time.